calcmogul/controls-engineering-in-frc/README.md

 ### Teach topics better

-Add graphs of zero-order hold and Euler methods of discretization.

 The link to the graphical introduction to Kalman filters should be replaced with something much more comprehensive.
 The graphics are nice, but there isn't much substance to promote deep understanding.
 I have a lot of notes from the course I